Microbiology and Molecular Genetics AMP

 The Accelerated Master’s Degree Entry Pathway (AMP) in Microbiology and Molecular Genetics is designed to offer select UVM undergraduate science majors the opportunity to obtain both their Bachelor’s degree and Master's degree in Microbiology and Molecular Genetics in a total of 5 years of study.
 The objective of this program is to provide a broad knowledge base of microbiological and molecular genetic concepts to improve students' relative standing towards pursuing additional graduate degrees (Ph.D., M.D.) or to prepare students for careers in pharmaceutical, biotechnology and related industries.

 Students enrolled in this pathway can have up to 9 credits of graduate-level (5000- or 6000-level) courses, which are taken during their Senior undergraduate year, count towards both a Bachelor’s Degree and the Master's Degree in Microbiology and Molecular Genetics.
-Students must apply and be admitted to the M.S. in Microbiology and Molecular Genetics prior to taking any graduate courses that will count towards both degrees.
 In their Senior year, their primary curriculum is their undergraduate major with a secondary curriculum for the M.S.
-Following completion of their Bachelor's, the graduate program becomes the primary curriculum and students are expected to complete the remaining Master’s Degree requirements during a 5th year of of full-time study.
+Following completion of their Bachelor's, the graduate program becomes the primary curriculum and students are expected to complete the remaining Master’s Degree requirements during a 5th year of full-time study.
 Students interested in the Microbiology and Molecular Genetics AMP should contact the Program Coordinator.

 Specific Requirements